The Emotional Side of Money

 Financial therapy may be a good fit if:

-• Financial conflict is impacting your relationship.
+• Financial conflict is impacting your relationships.

 • You are successful on paper but still feel financially unsettled.